A descendant of Mohawk Nation and trained in anthropology, Patty has researched and reported on indigenous peoples for over four decades.

 Restoration and Empowerment in Western Canada

-In the Canadian Census of 2001, only 305 Kwakiutl individuals were counted, a reduction from 340 counted in the 1996 census.
+In the Canadian Census of 2001, only 305 Kwakiutl individuals were counted, a reduction from the 340 counted in the 1996 census.
 However, in April 2011, that number had climbed to 705 - nearly double within a decade.

 Since 2006, the number of recognized and emerging First Nations groups in Western Canada has increased significantly.
-Moreover, printed and Internet-based information about the most talented Kwakiutl and Kwakiutl-European, multi-generational cedar pole carvers from the 18th through 21st centuries has begun to appear in strength.
+Moreover, printed and internet-based information about the most talented Kwakiutl and Kwakiutl-European, multi-generational cedar pole carvers from the 18th through 21st centuries has begun to appear in strength.